 Ready to share your delicious meal plans?
 Start selling with Whop today!

 So what are you waiting for?
-Join Whop today and start reaping the rewards right away!
+Join Whop today and turn your passion into profit.

 FAQ

-In the meal prep industry, there are three categories most businesses will fall into.
-These are:
+In the meal prep industry, most businesses fall into three main categories:

 Are meal prep businesses profitable?